 Get to know everyone more personally

 This information will be great when setting up incentives and communicating about the work ahead.
-Such events will help not only manager-team communication, but team-team communication.
-By spending time together outside of the work environment, your employees will be able to get to know each other and thus communicate easier when it comes to work.
+Such events will help not only manager-team communication but team-team communication.
+By spending time together outside of the work environment, your employees will be able to get to know each other and thus communicate easier when it comes to working.

 Take advantage of the strengths